 Major Population Clusters Today

-Contemporary population clusters on the European Plain are often described in three broad geographic zones: western, central, and eastern.
-Each zone has distinct characteristics in terms of density, economic specialization, and urban structure.
+Modern population clusters on the European Plain are typically categorized into three broad geographic zones: western, central, and eastern.
+Each zone is characterized by distinct patterns of urban density, economic specialization, and settlement structure, reflecting historical trajectories and current socioeconomic conditions.

 Western European Cluster